buglabs/openxc-buglabs/Social Mobile Template/README.md

 ![screen5](./doc_images/5.png)

-The page will load a list of devices currently running on the public version of Dweet.
+The page will load a list of devices currently running on the public version of dweet.
 We want to find another device that is using the Try It Now feature, which also has a location.
 To do this, simply activate the Find function of your browser (usually Ctrl + f, or Command + f), and search for the term 'your_latitude'.
 Note down the thing name beside that result (unless it is the same thing-name as your Master or SubUser1, in which case you should move to the next search result).

 ![screen6](./doc_images/6.png)